-Place the trigger guard and floor plate over the pillar retaining screws and install the "T" handles.
-It is very important to check the alignment of the magazine box to make absolutely sure that it is seated inside the cut out provided in the action.
+Place the trigger guard over the pillar retaining screws and install the "T" handles.
+It is very important to check the alignment of the magazine box to make absolutely sure that it is seated inside the cut out provided in the trigger guard.

-It is also very important that the "T" handles are not over tightened!
+It is very important that the "T" handles are not over tightened!
 It is very easy to induce stress in the assembly by over tightening.
 Once you feel the trigger guard come into contact with the pillars stop and back off the "T" handles just a tiny bit.
-T.O.C.